Acetaminophen (By mouth)

 Treats minor aches and pain and reduces fever.

-8 Hour Pain Relief, Acetaminophen, Acetaminophen Children's, Acetaminophen Infant's, Arthritis Pain Formula, Arthritis Pain Relief, Cetafen, Cetafen Extra, Children's Acetaminophen, Children's Dye Free Pain and Fever, Children's Fever Reducer & Pain Reliever, Children's Mapap, Children's Non-Aspirin, Children's Pain & Fever, Children's Pain ReliefThere may be other brand names for this medicine.
+8 Hour Pain Relief, Acetaminophen Children's, Arthritis Pain Formula, Arthritis Pain Relief, Cetafen, Cetafen Extra, Children's Acetaminophen, Children's Cough & Sore Throat, Children's Dye Free Pain and Fever, Children's Fever Reducer & Pain Reliever, Children's Mapap, Children's Non-Aspirin, Children's Pain & Fever, Children's Pain Relief, Children's Pain RelieverThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used: